Greater Shepparton Secondary College: History

-During the construction of the main GSSC campus students have attended their classes away from the main site and have been located at the sites of the previous high schools in Shepparton and Mooroopna, depending upon their year level and classes.
-Other campuses used by GSSC include a small campus located Invergordon.
+During the construction of the main GSSC campus, students attended their classes at the sites of the previous high schools, depending upon their year level and classes.
+Other campuses used by GSSC include a small campus located in Invergordon.
 After the scheduled opening of the main campus in 2022, it is expected that the additional campuses will be closed permanently.

-Controversy

-The creation of the school and the location of the school at the site of the previous Shepparton High School has created opposition within the Shepparton community.
-With those is opposition to the project suggesting the location is not big enough for the expected 3000 students.
-Other arguments include the idea that the increased funding for the GSSC could have been better split between the four existing schools.